-It wasn’t too long ago that it looked like the HSBC Revolution was down and out.
-With a maximum earn rate of just 2 mpd and HSBC nerfing points for insurance and utilities, the last vestige of a use case disappeared.
+It wasn’t too long ago that the HSBC Revolution looked down and out.
+With a maximum earn rate of just 2 mpd and HSBC nerfing points for insurance and utilities, the last vestige of a use case had all but disappeared.

-But then came a comeback worthy of Lazarus.
-In August 2020, the HSBC Revolution was given a major makeover, removing the annual fee while buffing the earn rate to 4 mpd on a wide range of daily transactions.
-It went overnight from paperweight to wallet essential, and remains an absolute must-have till today.
+And then came a comeback worthy of Lazarus.
+In August 2020, the HSBC Revolution received a major makeover: the annual fee was permanently removed, while the earn rate was buffed to 4 mpd on a wide range of everyday transactions including dining and supermarkets.
+Overnight, it went from paperweight to wallet essential, and remains an absolute must-have till today.

 |With 4 mpd on travel, shopping, groceries, dining, and transport, the no-fee HSBC Revolution is as close to a no-brainer as they come.|